 Ventilation is controlled individually.

-Since the seat was not an enclosed suite it had a very roomy feel overall.
+Since the seat was not enclosed, it had a very roomy feel overall.
 The large desk was an excellent spot for working on a laptop.
-Being in the last row of first class, there was no problem with privacy as there was almost no traffic in the aisle.
+In first class, there was no problem with privacy as there was almost no traffic in the aisle.

 The amenities include a large pillow, quilt, mattress pad, pajamas, noise-cancelling headsets, bottled water, slippers and the amenity kit.

 After a few minutes in this seat, economy becomes a vague, mildly unpleasant memory!
-The first-class seat on the American 777-300 was clearly superior to first class on the 777-200 I’d flown from Santiago,Chile (SCL) to Miami, FL (MIA) about a year previously.
+The first-class seat on the American 777-300 was clearly superior to the first-class seat on the 777-200 I’d flown from Santiago,Chile (SCL) to Miami, FL (MIA) about a year previously.

-After settling in at the seat and greetings and introductions from the head flight attendant, service began with the pre-departure beverage and bowl of warm nuts.
+After settling in at the seat and greetings and introductions from the head flight attendant, service began with the pre-departure beverage with a bowl of warm nuts and handing out menus and taking or confirming meal choices.
 In addition to the head FA, it appeared that at least one other FA was assigned to look after the eight passengers up front.

 These were the menus for the flight: